 3 – INTRO COPY

 Knowing you have someone you can turn to makes all the difference; don’t let pain, anxiety, depression or other health issues stop you from living your best life.
-Your healthcare needs are important, unique and reach far beyond reproductive health—our all-female staff and doctors understand that.
+Your healthcare needs are important and unique, and they reach far beyond reproductive health—our all-female doctors and staff understand that.
 Drs.
 Sara Castellanos and Elyse Brock are specialized in the diagnosis and treatment of mood, anxiety and sexual health disorders commonly influenced by reproductive hormones.

 Whether you’re raising a family or working outside the home, women often experience high levels of stress that, over time, can cause innumerable physical and mental illnesses.
 That is why we encourage each woman we treat to take an active role in her healthcare.
 We are passionate about education and providing any guidance, resources or information you need to make the best decisions about your health through every stage of your life.

-Our board-certified physicians have more than 30 years combined experience specializing in the obstetrics, gynecology and osteopathy; something you won’t find anywhere else in Huron, SD.
+Our board-certified physicians have more than 30 years combined experience specializing in the obstetrics, gynecology and osteopathy, something you won’t find anywhere else in Huron, SD.
 We are dedicated to and employ the latest, most innovative healthcare solutions from family planning and pregnancy to menopause and longevity.

 Feel good, be healthy and live well with advanced and compassionate care for your mind body and spirit — throughout every stage of your life.